Policy based routing support for multiple Kubernetes clusters¶

 When you add a ConfigMap:

-- If SNIPs were already provided using the environment variable during bootup and you want to retain them, those SNIPs should be specified in the ConfigMap along with the new SNIPs.
+- If SNIPs are already provided using the environment variable during bootup and you want to retain them, those SNIPs should be specified in the ConfigMap along with the new SNIPs.

 When you delete ConfigMap: